mishaturnbull/EmailGUI/docs/index.md

 ## Help

 For help, you can either browse around this GitHub Pages site (recommended) or use the included Help page, which is more accessible albiet a bit outdated.
 That can be found by clicking on the `Help` tab and then selecting `Documentation`.

+[Click here][cfg] for help with configuring your first mass mail.

+[cfg]: configuration.html "Configuration"